‘Young And Restless’ Spoilers: Cane And Lily Face Trouble, Hilary Faces Devon

 The Young and the Restless spoilers for the week of March 13 hint at trouble for both Cane and Lily, a snag in Devon and Hilary’s divorce, and perhaps a ray of light for Billy and Victoria.
 Scott remains rattled by his kidnapping experience and viewers will see more with both Ravi and Ashley as well as with Jack and Gloria.
 Things have thawed somewhat between Vikki and Reed, but teasers note that things may be getting complicated again quickly.

 As viewers saw last week, Cane and Juliet were working on a big deal abroad and he nearly blew it by not knowing proper protocol.
 The two of them managed to save the deal and Young and Restless spoilers note that Cane will let Victoria know the good news before he and Juliet throw themselves into celebrating.
-As SheKnows Soaps details they will head off to see the sights in Japan and Young and Restless spoilers reveal that he’ll neglect to call Lily to share the latest.
+As SheKnows Soaps details, they will head off to see the sights in Japan and Young and Restless spoilers reveal that he’ll neglect to call Lily to share the latest.
 Cane and Juliet will down a lot of sake and she’ll mention that she’d like to become a permanent asset to Brash & Sassy by heading up the Asian division.

 Cane will tell Juliet that he’ll recommend her idea to Victoria and the two will keep drinking as they paint the town red.
 The Young and the Restless spoilers share that he’ll be slurring and stumbling, insistent that he isn’t drunk, and he’ll end up drinking far too much and leaving his phone behind while out and about.
-Juliet will try to get him to eat, but he’ll brush off her suggestions and eventually she has to try to help him up to his room as he stumbles around.
+Juliet will try to get him to eat, but he’ll brush off her suggestions and eventually, she has to try to help him up to his room as he stumbles around.
 Previews for the upcoming shows hint that things could cross a line between these two, but viewers will have to tune in to see just how far things go.

 A strange man will be hanging around the Club and Young and Restless spoilers note that he’ll briefly chat with Billy before hanging around outside of Lily’s suite.
 The Young and the Restless spoilers detail that Lily and Jordan will discuss a wedding fair where Brash & Sassy has a booth and she’ll be frustrated to not hear from her husband, especially when she catches wind of how his meetings wrapped up quite some time earlier.